We all need some rainbow magic today!

 - Allow the chocolate to set at room temperature in a cool dry environment, about 45 minutes.
 If needed, you can stick it in the refrigerator to help speed things up.
 Once hardened, break or cut into pieces as large or as small as you want.

-Make ahead tip: Store bark in an airtight container at room temperature in a cool dry place or in the refrigerator for up to 3 weeks.
+- Make Ahead Instructions: Store bark in an airtight container at room temperature in a cool dry place or in the refrigerator for up to 3 weeks.
 For longer storage, freeze for up to 2 months and thaw overnight in the refrigerator.

-- If you don't feel like picking out just the marshmallows, use the regular cereal too!
+- Marshmallows: If you don’t feel like picking out just the marshmallows, use the regular cereal too!